-RAD 214L - RADIOLOGIC PROCEDURES III - LAB (0.5 CR):

-This laboratory-based course is a complement to RAD 214.
-Students will simulate, practice and test the radiographic positioning and procedural set-up of diagnostic exams of the skull and facial bones, the urinary system and additional contrast studies to promote readiness for practice in the clinical setting.
+RAD 214L - RADIOLOGIC PROCEDURES III - LAB (0.5 CR): This laboratory-based course is a complement to RAD 214.
+Students will simulate, practice and test the radiographic positioning and procedural set-up of diagnostic exams of the skull and facial bones, the urinary system, lower gastrointestinal and additional contrast studies to promote readiness for practice in the clinical setting.
 Radiation safety principles are reinforced with demonstrated use of radiation protection equipment and the application of ALARA principles during simulations.

-RAD 254 - IMAGE ACQUISITION & DISPLAY (3 CR):
+RAD 254 - RADIATION PHYSICS & EQUIPMENT II (3 CR):

-This course is designed to establish a knowledge base in factors that govern the image production.
-Primary emphasis of this course is on the study and application of the digital imaging process.
+This theory course is designed to establish a knowledge base in radiographic, fluoroscopic, mobile, and tomographic equipment requirements and design.
 Content is designed to impart an understanding of the components, principles, and operation of digital imaging systems found in diagnostic radiology.
 Factors that impact image acquisition, display, archiving, and retrieval are discussed.
-Guidelines for selecting exposure factors, evaluating images, quality assurance, and equipment maintenance within a digital system assist students to achieve radiographic images of optimum diagnostic quality.
+Guidelines for selecting exposure factors, evaluating images, quality control and assurance, and equipment maintenance within a digital system assist students to achieve radiographic images of optimum diagnostic quality.